denilsonsa/denilsonsa.github.io/_posts/2008-02-02-first-contact-with-atmega8-microcontroller-part-4.markdown

 [![](http://files.myopera.com/CrazyTerabyte/atmega8/on_the_breadboard_4-lo.jpg)](http://files.myopera.com/CrazyTerabyte/atmega8/on_the_breadboard_4-hi.jpg)

 If you remember the [part 1](http://my.opera.com/CrazyTerabyte/blog/2007/10/25/first-contact-with-atmega8-microcontroller-part-1) you will notice I've listed an USB-B connector at the parts list.
 However, later I noticed this connector can't be used on a breadboard.
-Since I still want to get power from USB (and, later on, make the ATmega8 act as an USB device, but not in this post series), I bought the cheapest USB cable I could find (R$ 2.79, or US$ 1.57), ripped one of the ends and used the wires on the breadboard.
+Since I still want to get power from USB (and, later on, make ATmega8 act as an USB device, but not in this post series), I bought the cheapest USB cable I could find (R$ 2.79, or US$ 1.57), ripped one of the ends and used the wires on the breadboard.

 [![](http://files.myopera.com/CrazyTerabyte/atmega8/usb-b-lo.jpg)](http://files.myopera.com/CrazyTerabyte/atmega8/usb-b-hi.jpg)